Vonage/vbc-developer/_documentation/en/vonage-integration-platform/code-snippets/call/unhold-a-call.md

 # Unhold a call

-This example shows you how to unhold a call
+This example demonstrates how to unhold a call.

 Replace the following placeholder value in the sample code: